Search for anything...

 Features

 • Wide, open sound: Open-back studio headphones designed for audiophiles, serious gamers, critical listening, and professional editing deliver clear, immersive audio with a wide, natural soundstage and finely detailed spatial imaging.
-The balanced, neutral tuning supports confident real-world mix decisions, while the open-back design preserves a natural sense of space and room awareness.
+Balanced, neutral tuning supports confident real-world mix decisions, while the open-back design preserves a natural sense of space, soundstage, and room awareness.

-• Maximum sound accuracy on any device: The STELLAR.45 driver delivers premium studio sound with a wide 540,000 Hz frequency range and low 48-ohm impedance, ensuring consistent performance across all playback devices.
-Designed and manufactured in Germany, it offers outstanding dynamics, extremely low distortion, and exceptional detail accuracy, acting as a true sonic magnifier that reveals subtle nuances and supports confident, precise mix decisions.
+• Maximum sonic accuracy from any device: STELLAR.45 drivers deliver premium studio sound with a wide 540,000 Hz frequency range and low 48-ohm impedance, ensuring consistent performance from all playback devices - headphone amps, hifi, studio interfaces, etc. Designed and manufactured in Germany, it offers outstanding dynamics, extremely low distortion, and exceptional detail accuracy, acting as a true sonic magnifier that reveals subtle nuances and supports confident, precise mix decisions.

 Brand: beyerdynamic